‘Get Pickled’ - Sharon McNabb talks to Diana Noonan about her home-based preserving business

 The secret ingredients

-Processing the produce until it is required for preserving is an ongoing activity and the results fill 3 large freezers.
+Processing the product until it is required for preservation is an ongoing activity and the results fill 3 large freezers.
 Even citrus is frozen.
 The one thing that doesn’t go in the freezer is tomatoes which Sharon says ‘simply turn to water’ when defrosted.
 Consequently, they are her most expensive buy as they are required throughout the year, even in the middle of winter when they retail at the supermarket for $11 a kilo.
 Vigilant about choosing produce that is well ripened, Sharon will often bring supermarket vine tomatoes home and ripen them in the sun until they are ready to use.